mkienbus/mkienbus/README.md

 ## A quick background:
 I graduated from a full stack web development course through Flatiron School in April, 2022.
 I studied HTML, CSS, JavaScript, React, SQL, PostgreSQL, Sinatra, and Ruby on Rails.

 In March, 2023, I started working as a pro bono developer with the [HUNTwallet](https://www.huntwallet.com/) team.
-I have been completing tasks on my own for their web and mobile apps under the guidance and mentorship of the team’s technical lead.
+I work primarily with TypeScript, Next.js, and custom CSS to complete ticket items.

 I also received my Bachelor's degree from Colorado State University in Sociology with a concentration in Criminal Justice in 2014, and I currently work in law enforcement.